sched_setparam, sched_getparam - set and get scheduling parameters

 sched_getparam() retrieves the scheduling parameters

-for the thread identified by pid
+for the thread identified by pid.
+If

-is zero, then the parameters of the
+pid is zero, then the parameters of the

 calling thread are retrieved.